eriiic0225/wehelp_phase1/week5/README.md

 ---

-### SELECT total 3 rows, second to fourth, from the member table, in descending order of time.
+#### 👾SELECT total 3 rows, second to fourth, from the member table, in descending order of time.
 Note: it does not mean SELECT rows where id are 2, 3, or 4.

 ```bash
 mysql> SELECT * FROM member ORDER BY time DESC LIMIT 3 OFFSET 1;